Why Your Balanced Portfolio Should Include Real Estate Investing

 Consistently low yields like these can tempt some investors to chase yields from riskier investments.
 Given that fact, do target-date funds still make sense?
 Maybe for some, but others are reevaluating their asset allocation and balanced portfolio strategy.

-For them, an investment with higher returns like stocks, but lower risk like bonds would be ideal.
+For them, an investment with higher returns, like stocks, but lower risk, like bonds, would be ideal.

-Evaluating 20-year data ending December 31, 2019, they found that direct real estate offered strong return fundamentals and low volatility in comparison to U.S. stocks, international stocks, U.S. bonds, and REITS.
-They also noted the diversification benefit of direct real estate along with its ability to hedge against inflation.
+Evaluating 20-year data ending December 31, 2019, the financial planning company Nuveen found that direct real estate offered strong return fundamentals and low volatility compared to U.S. stocks, international stocks, U.S. bonds, and REITS.
+They also noted the diversification benefit of direct real estate and its ability to hedge against inflation.

 The Research